miloh/spokettos/README.md

 A sample bike
 =============

-various caliper measurements of tatisbicycle
+various caliper measurements of a bicycle

 front wheel measurements
 ========================